Father recounts narrow escape from Shuswap houseboat fire - Salmon Arm Observer

 “To see them in life and death, to not run, not panic and to reach for their friends… There were flames overhead in that cabin and they got people off the boat.”

-Everyone did their part, he said, with one person setting up the gangplank and another, a teacher, counting heads.
+Everyone did their part, with one person setting up the gangplank and another, a teacher, counting heads.
 Included in the head count were their two small dogs.

-Witt estimates the houseboat was completely engulfed in flames just 30 seconds to a minute after they all got off and had moved 150 feet away on shore.
+Witt estimates that flames completely engulfed the houseboat just 30 seconds to a minute after they all got off and moved 150 feet away on shore

 Witt is a trauma team leader and was called in during the Humboldt Broncos bus crash as well as the La Loche school shooting.
-Ironically, the vacation was meant to be a break from his stressful job in advance of the upcoming flu season.
+Ironically, the vacation was meant to be a break from stress in advance of the upcoming flu season.

-With a laugh, he said his wife pointed out that in his line of work, everything is a disaster waiting to happen.
+Laughing, he said his spouse pointed out that in his line of work, everything is a disaster waiting to happen.
 She said this is one time his hyper-alertness paid off.

 Witt said he does not want this incident to hurt the houseboat industry or tourism in the Shuswap.

-Along with his appreciation for his fellow houseboaters and the way they handled themselves, Witt and the others in his group want to express their extreme gratitude for the kindness, love and support they received from so many others following the fire.
+Along with his appreciation for the way his family and friends handled themselves, Witt and the others in his group want to express their extreme gratitude for the kindness, love and support they received from so many following the fire.

-Witt’s spouse Anu Belgaumkar interjects: “They were giving us the pants off their bodies and the shoes off their feet.”
+“They were giving us the pants off their bodies and the shoes off their feet,” said Witt’s spouse Anu Belgaumkar.

-Also very helpful in the hectic hours following the fire were Gail and others at the Sicamous Best Western, Jackie at InView Optical in the Mall at Piccadilly, staff at Shopper’s Drug Mart and Wearabouts in Salmon Arm, emergency program volunteers and, overall, the communities of both Sicamous and Salmon Arm.
+Also helpful in the hectic hours following the fire were Gail and others at the Sicamous Best Western, Jackie at InView Optical in the Mall at Piccadilly, staff at Shopper’s Drug Mart and Wearabouts in Salmon Arm, emergency program volunteers, and overall, the communities of both Sicamous and Salmon Arm.

-The couple also enthused about the support they’ve received from the owners of Sicamous Houseboats, who were very accommodating and helped a lot in the immediate aftermath of the fire.
+The couple also enthused about the support they’ve received from the owners of Sicamous Houseboats, who were very accommodating and helped in the immediate aftermath of the fire.

-Witt added he was hesitant to name people who helped in case someone was missed.

 “We’re thankful to everybody.
 The kindness has been overwhelming.”